galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 - Developing tests, and running those tests against a non-production environment.

 - Running ad-hoc tests against a development or non-production target system.

-- Running many tests in series against a target system which can withstand the load that is placed on it.

-- Running tests against a target system which is dynamically provisioned, used exclusively by the tests, and de-provisioned afterwards.

-- Running tests within a JVM that will not be interrupted, or halted mid-flow, causing a build-up of allocated resources in the system under test.

 - When there is time to find and share test run logs and artifacts with bug investigators, whenever a test fails and finds a bug.